-Every organization pays for trash disposal directly, as part of their rent, or as part of janitorial expense.
+Every organization pays for trash disposal directly, as part of their rent, or as part of the janitorial expense.
 You also pay for it in downtime spent making the choice and the trip to shred, recycle or trash.
-Therefore, the incremental cost of the Shred Everything policy is zero.
+Therefore, the incremental cost of the Shred Everything

-- Shredding provides a direct expense for proper disposition of your confidential material.
+- Shredding provides a direct expense for the proper disposition of your confidential material.

 - Your shred bins could absorb the non-confidential trash with very little, if any, increase in equipment or frequency.